gratefulzadik/forgivenessnews/_posts/2019-01-02-High-school-healing-fifty-years-later.md

 <p>It took both Bruce and the Rys sisters about the same amount of courage to show up at the restaurant that day last spring.
 What part of your past—even a very small part—do you have courage enough to start resolving now? </p>

-<p class="story-link"> <a href="https://www.chicagotribune.com/suburbs/daily-southtown/ct-sta-vickroy-bully-forgiveness-holiday-st-1231-story.html" target="_blank" > Story via the Chicago Tribune </a></p>
+<p class="story-link"> <a href="https://www.chicagotribune.com/suburbs/daily-southtown/ct-sta-vickroy-bully-forgiveness-holiday-st-1231-story.html" target="_blank" > Read the story at the Chicago Tribune </a></p>